turgutguvenc/CovidProject/readme.md

 sql_queries.py: has necessary SQL queries for creating and inserting values to covid_death and covid_vac datasets. create_tables.py: contains SQL and Python code to connect to PostgreSQL, and create our new database and tables. insert values to tables. eda.sql: Making Exploratory Data Analysis with SQL get insight and understand our tables.
-(CTE, Views, Stored Procedures, Trigers ...)
+(CTE, Views, Stored Procedures, Trigers, user defiend functions ...)